The Eller College of Management BSBA degree program requires professional admission to the individual majors.

 For Spring applicants only.
 Students will complete their first-semester cohort requirements in an international setting in the summer semester.
 Remaining semesters will be held in Tucson under the traditional cohort model.
 Majors available in this cohort include accounting, business economics, business management, finance, management information systems (MIS), marketing and operations management.

-Following their return, students will be randomly assigned to a set of classes in the "Red Cohort" or the "Blue Cohort".
+Following their return, students will be assigned to a set of classes in the "Sage Cohort" or the "Silber Cohort".
 Students who have concerns about time conflicts will have the opportunity to speak with an advisor during the application process.

 Students will complete their upper-division courses fully online.
 Business administration is the only major available in the online program, but several (optional) Eller certificates are also available.
 Students are eligible to start the Eller Online Undergraduate program in fall, spring or summer.
 The Online Cohort is designed to be completed in four semesters, with 12 credits per semester.
 Please review the Arizona Online Information to determine if a Arizona Online degree is right for you.